-Full details of our graduate program requirements can be found in Policies and Procedures (new edition forthcoming - soon!).
+Full details of our graduate program requirements can be found in Policies and Procedures on this website.
 Requirements for the Neuroscience and Behavior Program can be found on its website.
 Some important highlights are found below.

 - Statistics: First year graduate students enroll in Psychology 640 and 641 (Statistical Inference) and must pass both courses with a grade of BC or higher.
 Some areas of the Deparment have additional quantitative requirements

 - Core courses: Each student must take three "core" courses outside his or her major field of concentration.
 These courses should be taken in the first two years, and are listed in Policies and Procedures.
 Waivers may be granted for equivalent graduate level courses, and breadth options may be approved for individual students.

 - Additional courses: Each Area has its own additional requirements for coursework.
 They appear at the bottom of this page.

 - A Masters degree in Psychology must be earned before going on to the Ph.D..
 A minimum of 30 credits is required (at least 21 in Psychology).
 A Masters thesis must be submitted and approved by a Masters Committee, comprising at least three members of the Graduate Faculty representing at least two Areas of the Department (or another department).
 The student's GPA must be above 3.0.
 Please see Policies and Procedures for information about when Masters degrees earned elsewhere can satisfy the UMass requirements.

 - A Preliminary Comprehensive Examination must be passed after the Masters thesis has been completed.
 Each Area has its own format and procedure for the Comps.

 - A dissertation must be completed, and at least 10 credits of dissertation credits earned.
 The student's GPA must be above 3.0.
 A dissertation committee comprising four or more members of the Graduate Faculty representing at least two different Divisions plus one member of a different department must approve the dissertation in an oral examination.